 Getting into the trend of adding swimming pools in your backyard is often a very exciting venture.
 However, keep in mind that building pool decks requires tremendous designing and planning.
 From the design concept, to the layout, all the way to the type of materials, there are a lot of things to consider.
-It is highly recommended that you discuss with a professional contractor to make sure that all areas are covered and that you are getting enough information regarding all the options available for you in your area.
+It is highly recommended that you discuss with a professional concrete pool deck contractor to make sure that all areas are covered and that you are getting enough information regarding all the options available for you in your area.
 But to get things started, here is an overview of the things you must deeply consider in building decks for swimming pools.

 Overall Pool Deck Style